sleiss5/OSU_Projects/Data Visualizations/README.md

     * The first plot shows all No Hitters Pitched that had walks and strikeout data available, along with the pitcher's name, league, and which hand they pitched with.
     * The second plot shows the number of No Hitters per season since 1900 broken down by strikeouts and walks per game.

-* [Animated Plot](https://rpubs.com/sleiss/final_assignment4) and [RMD](https://github.com/sleiss5/OSU_Projects/blob/main/Data%20Visualizations/Interactive%20And%20Animated%20MLB%20Plots/Assignment%204%20Graphic.Rmd) uses the No Hitter data from above and data from the *Lahman* R package to inspect the per season records of all hall of fame pitchers who threw at least one no hitter in their career.
+* [Animated Plot](https://rpubs.com/sleiss/final_assignment4) ([RMD](https://github.com/sleiss5/OSU_Projects/blob/main/Data%20Visualizations/Interactive%20And%20Animated%20MLB%20Plots/Assignment%204%20Graphic.Rmd)) uses the No Hitter data from above and data from the *Lahman* R package to inspect the per season records of all hall of fame pitchers who threw at least one no hitter in their career.